k-eeer/fdaProvedDrugDockingWithSmina/README.md

 #if you want to check molecule page from pubchem

-#delete pound key of this line before execution
+#delete pound key of the following line before execution

 #firefox -new-tab "https://pubchem.ncbi.nlm.nih.gov/compound/$page"